PoKE: Prior Knowledge Enhanced Emotional Support Conversation with Latent Variable: Experiments

 \textbf{Human Evaluation.} The best Transformer-based model MoEL and BlenderBot-based model MISC are used to do a further human evaluation, which is shown in Table \ref{tb:human}.
-The result displays that our proposed PoKE is superior to MoEL and MISC on all indicators, which is consistent with the automatic evaluation results.
+The result displays that our proposed PoKE is superior to MoEL and MISC on all indicators, which is nearly consistent with the automatic evaluation results.
 Significantly, our PoKE outperforms MoEL by a large margin.
 This is partly due to the pre-trained backbone model Blenderbot, which contains abundant knowledge about communication skills.
-Compared with MISC, PoKE also achieves a decent performance, especially on aspects of Comforting and Identification.
+Compared with MISC, our PoKE that does not rely on external knowledge also achieves a decent performance, especially on aspects of Comforting and Identification.
 This indicates that the retrieved context-related exemplars contains a lot of information relevant to seeker's problem, which gives model more clues to identify the current problem and comfort seeker.

-Overall speaking, our proposed PoKE outperforms strong baselines on both automatic evaluation and human evaluation, which proves the superiority and effectiveness of PoKE.
+Overall speaking, under the setting of no external knowledge, our proposed PoKE is superior to baselines on both automatic evaluation and human evaluation, which proves the superiority and effectiveness of PoKE.
 Besides, abundant prior knowledge and latent variable help provide better and diverse emotional support in dialogue system.